Flying Finnair to Japan: What is it like?

 I definitely preferred this routing to my China Airlines flight from Frankfurt to Fukuoka via Taipei, because that was an extremely long journey (37 hours), but at the time I needed to get to Kyushu in a relatively tight time frame, and it offered me the opportunity to visit Taipei, which I am really grateful for.
 And well, I would go back to Taiwan in an instant, the food, massages and tea in Taipei were really good!

-My next flight will also be to Osaka and will be on Etihad (also ranked Top Ten for Safety) and involve two transfers and take about ten hours longer, but cost 70 Euro less.
+My next flight was also to Osaka on Etihad Airways (also ranked Top Ten for Safety), involved two transfers and took about ten hours longer, but cost 70 Euro less.
+In terms of experience, they are tricky to compare.
+If the flight is full, I would definitely choose Etihad – more comfortable.

 Aircraft